Building is open: The Gordon Library building is open for general use by the WPI community. For detailed hours of

 Restrooms and water fountains:

 We follow Massachusetts guidelines for occupancy and social distancing in libraries and other common gathering spaces.
 To help students know if current seating capacity and whether there are study seats available, current occupancy will be counted and displayed at the entrance of the library and on our website.

 Where else can you study on campus?
 Check our campus study web page to find study spaces all over the WPI campus.

-Our two “phone booths” (small individual rooms on the 2nd floor) will both be available for interviews or solo study.
+Our two “phone booths” (small individual rooms on the 2nd floor) are available for interviews or solo study.
 A new interview room can be reserved on the first floor (adjacent to the Multimedia Lab).
-The Express Tech Suites on the main floor will not be available at this time, so all Tech Suites must be reserved in advance.
+The Express Tech Suites on the main floor are available for an hour at a time and cannot be reserved in advanced